Nicaragua cancels planned welfare overhaul in bid to end protests

 "The previous resolution of April 16, 2018, which was the resolution that kicked off this whole situation, is being revoked, canceled, put aside," Ortega said.

-The government argued welfare changes are needed to bolster Nicaragua's finances, and Ortega said talks would be held to draft a new plan to strengthen the social security system.
+The government argues welfare changes are needed to bolster Nicaragua's finances, and Ortega said talks would be held to draft a new plan to strengthen the social security system.

 But the government was stung by the protests, which one human rights group said had taken at least 25 lives.
 Stores in Managua were looted over the weekend, Reuters witnesses said.